NickG-Math/Mackey/Doc.md

 \tableofcontents
 \section Briefly

-There are three fundamental ideas that make the code work:
+There are three fundamental ideas the code is based on:

-* Homology of chain complexes of free \f$\mathbb Z\f$ modules can be algorithmically computed by turning the differentials into matrices and then diagonalizing them (Smith Normal Form).
+* The homology of chain complexes of free modules can be algorithmically computed by turning the differentials into matrices and then diagonalizing them (Smith Normal Form).

-* Free Mackey functors are determined by their bottom level groups.
-The higher levels are obtained by taking fixed points, and this can be done algorithmically on our matrices by writing them with respect to equivariant bases (an equivariant basis is an ordered basis in which elements in the same orbit are written consecutively).
+* Free Mackey functors (namely, free modules over a constant Mackey functor) are determined by their bottom level.
+The higher levels are obtained by taking fixed points under the Weyl group action, and this can be done algorithmically on our matrices by writing them with respect to equivariant bases
+(an equivariant basis is an ordered basis in which elements in the same orbit are written consecutively).

 * Box products of Mackey functors are tensor products on the bottom level.
 This is not true for the higher levels, however using the bulletpoint above, higher levels are obtained by transferring.
 This is how box products of chain complexes of free Mackey functors are computed.

-These three ideas dictate our approach: We work primarily on the bottom level, before transferring to get the higher ones.
-Homology is computed in each level separately and transfers/restrictions/Weyl group actions on the generators can be computed on the chains.
-But the chains are always free, so we can also algorithmically compute the effect of these operations.
+These three ideas dictate our approach:
+We start with the standard chains (the chains for spheres $S^V$ where $V$ is a non-virtual $G$-rep) on the bottom level, and box them to get the bottom levels of chains for any $S^V$ where $V$ is a virtual representation.
+Using the transfer we can get the higher level chains, from which the homology groups in every level are computed separately.
+Generators for these homology groups are lifted to the chain level, where we can compute the transfer/restriction/Weyl group action on them.
+Finally, by reducing to homology, the transfer/restriction/Weyl group action maps are computed on homology.
+This determines the Mackey functor structure of the homology of $S^V$.

-By converting all our differentials to matrices, using equivariant bases throughout, we can reduce our computations to pure linear algebra (over the integers), avoiding any symbolic math.
+By converting all our differentials to matrices, using equivariant bases throughout, we can reduce our computations to pure linear algebra (over the integers, or other coefficients).

 \section imd In more detail